jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 ------- | -------- | ---------
 business.alias | string | Every Yelp business has both a unique ID as well as a unique alias (eg: "name-of-business-separated-by-hyphen").
 These can be used interchangeably.
 However, the business alias cotains unicode characters and hence we thought using the business id is ideal and also we have the business name captured in column 'name' business.image_url | string | Since our output presents the data in a csv format, decision to use just the URL of the business page on Yelp and not the the URL of the image was taken business.location | object | The location object includes address1, address2, address3, city, state, zip and country.
-The attribute display_address, instead merges all these elements as an array of strings which gives the address of the business in the standard address. business.phone | string | This attribute displays the phone number of the business in a simple format like - +17864520068 whereas the attribute we have used is the display_phone which displays the same number in a better standard format - (786) 452-0068
+The attribute display_address, instead, merges all these elements as an array of strings which gives the address of the business in the standard address business.phone | string | This attribute displays the phone number of the business in a simple format like - +17864520068 whereas the attribute we have used is the display_phone which displays the same number in a better standard format - (786) 452-0068

 ##### Weather Information